Network Administrator, IT Salary

 Popular Skills for Network Administrator, IT

-Survey results imply that IT Network Administrators deploy a deep pool of skills on the job.
-Most notably, skills in VMware ESX, Windows 2003 Server, Microsoft Exchange, and Internet Information Server are correlated to pay that is above average, with boosts between 6 percent and 8 percent.
-At the other end of the pay range are skills like Microsoft Office, Windows Operating System General Use, and Windows NT / 2000 / XP Networking.
-Employees educated in Cisco Networking are typically practiced in Network Management / Administration, too.
+IT Network Administrators seem to wield many skills on the job.
+Most notably, skills in VMware ESX, Internet Information Server, Linux, and Microsoft Exchange are correlated to pay that is above average, with boosts between 6 percent and 8 percent.
+Skills that are correlated to lower pay, on the other hand, include Windows Operating System General Use and Microsoft Office.
+Aptitude in Cisco Networking tends to also indicate an understanding of Network Management / Administration.

 Pay by Experience Level for Network Administrator, IT